jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

-    Whichever rise you went with, once risen form your dough into a ball shape again (itll lose its shape when it rose the first time)
+    Whichever rise you went with, once risen form your dough into a ball shape again (it'll lose its shape when it rose the first time)

     * &nbsp;Dust with extra flour if your dough is wet or sticky and hard to